 I point to the sign I see in the blue dim lighting.
 She sighs deeply.
 It seems she knows where we are.
 She kneels for a moment.

-"ArkTech certainly has a lot going on we never thought was even here."
+"ArkTech certainly has a lot going on.
+We never thought they were even here."
 Mia says with softness.

 "What’s that supposed to mean?"
 I ask.